Active Return: Meaning

 However, in a passive fund, the fund manager’s performance ranking and ratings are decided by how, with minimal tracking error, how close he has been able to deliver the near index return.
 Here the fund manager needs to deliver the returns, which are generated by the index, with minimum operating cost.

 The Passive Strategy is comparatively less risky than the Active Investment Strategy.
 As High risk comes with higher gain, the same thing is shown here also.
 The Passive Investment Strategy also incurs lesser expenses than the latter one.

-According to a few analysts, the benchmark gain occurs by adopting Passive Investment Strategy.
+According to a few analysts, the benchmark gain occurs by adopting a Passive Investment Strategy.
 While incremental gain occurs by adopting an Active Investment Strategy.
-However, few analysts differ and raises a counter argument that in the effort of achieving higher returns than the benchmark, the Active Strategy many a time ends up earning lesser than the benchmark in the long run.
-And so, these days fund managers; at times combine both the Investment Strategies for better results.
+However, few analysts differ and raise a counterargument that in the effort of achieving higher returns than the benchmark, the Active Strategy often ends up earning lesser than the benchmark in the long run.
+And so, these days, fund managers, at times, combine both the Investment Strategies for better results.

-Active Return and Alpha/ Residual Return is not the same.
+Active Return and Alpha/ Residual Return are not the same.
 The former is a difference between the actual portfolio return and the benchmark return.
-While on the other hand Alpha is the difference between actual return and required rate of return or the extra return over and above the benchmark return.
+While on the other hand, Alpha is the difference between the actual return and the required rate of return or the extra return over and above the benchmark return.
 Alpha also considers Systematic risk by taking into consideration Beta.
-Thus the purpose is almost similar for both the tools, but inputs for calculation of these indicators are different.
+Thus the purpose is almost similar for both the tools, but the inputs for the calculation of these indicators are different.

 Active risk = √ (∑ (return (portfolio) – return (benchmark)) ²) / (N – 1)